A Comprehensive Review of Few-shot Action Recognition: Methodologies

 \subsection{Generative-based methods}

 We first review the early methods that adopt the generative-based learning paradigm.
-These methods use general deep learning strategies to solve the few-shot action recognition and to mitigate the challenge of overfitting or non-convergence made by insufficient samples.
-A common way is to generate more sample features based on a few available samples to estimate a more accurate class distribution.
-However, due to the complexity of video features, generating video features faces greater challenges.
+These methods use general deep learning strategies to solve the few-shot action recognition and to mitigate the challenge of overfitting or non-convergence made by insufficient samples. { Several methods~\cite{yang2021free} leverage prior knowledge of the distribution of seen classes to create pseudo samples for novel classes.
+Although these pseudo-samples may not fully encapsulate the class distribution, they can aid in mitigating the distribution bias caused by limited novel samples to several extent. } However, due to the complexity of video features, generating video features faces greater challenges.
 While image generation has made significant progress, generating videos for training deep learning architectures remains challenging due to the high dimensionality of the output space.

 Mishra \textit{et al.}~\cite{mishra2018generative} propose a method for achieving a seamless transition from zero-shot to few-shot action recognition.
 They estimate the initial Gaussian distributions for unseen classes using a zero-shot method.
 When labeled data for these unseen classes becomes available, the model updates the parameters of these distributions, refining the estimates and enabling the synthesis of novel examples by sampling from the respective class distribution.
 ProtoGAN~\cite{kumar2019protogan} synthesizes additional examples for novel categories by conditioning a generative adversarial network with class prototype vectors.
 These vectors, learned via a class prototype transfer network from examples of seen categories, generate examples semantically akin to real instances of the novel class.
 Xian \textit{et al.}~\cite{xian2020generalized} utilize user-tagged videos in YFCC100M~\cite{thomee2016yfcc100m} dataset to synthesize variations of the training data conditioned on novel classes.
 They advocate for using generative models to sample low-dimensional video features from learned distributions, leveraging semantic embeddings of class names like Word2Vec~\cite{mikolov2013efficient} or BERT~\cite{devlin2018bert} to control the generation process.
 This approach facilitates knowledge transfer between base and novel classes by capturing class similarities from the language modality.
 In summary, while these generative-based methods offer benefits in avoiding overfitting and enhancing robust representations, they come with additional computational overhead and cannot provide competitive performance.